 During the video we heard from people who experienced the "down side" of high-risk choices.
-They lost someone they love in an impaireddriving crash, or others drove impaired and injured or killed someone.
+They lost someone they love in an impaired-driving crash, or others drove impaired and injured or killed someone.
 In all situations, the risks were real, and both sides experienced great losses.
-View the Treasures Lost video.

 - Choices come with both positive and negative outcomes.
-Sometimes we are aware or the outcomes, and sometimes they are hidden. - Drivers are not the only people who suffer in impaired-driving crashes.
+Sometimes we are aware of the outcomes, and sometimes they are hidden. - Drivers are not the only people who suffer in impaired-driving crashes.
 Passengers, other drivers, pedestrians, and families also suffer.